Erin’s Recipe Rundown

 Make the Meat Filling:

 - Heat a large skillet over medium-high heat.
-Add the ground beef, onion and carrots.
+Add the ground meat, onion and carrots.
 Cook for 10-15 minutes, breaking up the meat into small pieces until the meat has fully cooked through.
 Drain off an excess grease from the meat mixture.
+Add the garlic and cook for another minute.

 - Add the meat back to the skillet and sprinkle the gluten-free flour over the meat.
 Cook over medium to medium-high heat for a minute or so, stirring constantly.
 Stir in the tomato paste, stock, Worcestershire sauce, oregano, thyme, and rosemary.
 Bring to a simmer and continue to simmer gently for 10 minutes.